AI Storytelling · Ancient Traditions

 Your child is woven into the episode alongside Rama, Hanuman, or Arjuna.
 The core canonical events stay intact; your child meets them, speaks to them, and lives inside the world.

-"Hanuman shrinks to the size of a bee and flies across the ocean."
+“Hanuman shrinks to the size of a bee”

 By the numbers